jadecobra/python_tdd_exercises/source/exceptions/TypeError/TypeError_w_classes.rst

         @staticmethod
         def method_00(): return None

   the test passes.
-I can use the :ref:`staticmethod decorator<what is the staticmethod decorator?>` if I do not want to add ``self`` to the :ref:`method definition<how to make a function>` whenit does not use anything that belongs to the :ref:`class<everything is an object>`.
+I can use the :ref:`staticmethod decorator<what is the staticmethod decorator?>` if I do not want to add ``self`` to the :ref:`method definition<how to make a function>` when it does not use anything that belongs to the :ref:`class<everything is an object>`.

 * I add a :ref:`call<how to call a function>` to ``src.type_error.AClass.method_08()`` from ``test_type_error.py``